QUEEN STREET, OXFORD

 The above postcard was published by Francis Frith in 1905, and shows Queen Street looking east, with the New Inn Hall Street junction near the camera on the left.

 The shop on the corner, No. 27, is the shoe shop Freeman Hardy Willis.
-This firm was founded in 1875 (see brief history), but the earliest reference in Jackson's Oxford Journal to the Queen Street branch is on 1 July 1887.
+This firm was founded in 1875 (see brief history in Wikipedia), but the earliest reference in Jackson's Oxford Journal to the Queen Street branch is on 1 July 1887.

 Freeman Hardy Willis